Daniel-Schroeder15/Movies_project/README.md

  - **Preliminary selection and engineering:**

-File: “KMeans_Movies: Finding if we can make a cluster classification using KMeans that helps to predict better the score movies.
+KMeans Clustering: Finding if we can make a cluster classification using KMeans that helps to predict better the score movies.
 We also plan to use these clusters to assist in filtering movies for recommendation selection.

+Linear Regression: the model did not predict score using the model data available.

-File: “Logistic_Regression”: We are using Lasso and ElasticNet algorithms to train the model to get a better prediction of movie score.
+Logistic_Regression: We are using Lasso and ElasticNet algorithms to train the model to get a better prediction of movie score.
 Currently the ElasticNet algorithm is a better predictor of score, but overall both models have difficulty accurately predicting score because of the limitation of our data.

-File: “Genre_recommendation”: Using TfidfVectorizer function from scikit-learn, which transforms text to feature vectors that can be used as input to estimator, we are using “genre” in this case to compute the cosine similarity matrix to calculate a numeric quantity that denotes the similarity between two movies using movies titles.
+TfidfVectorizer function from scikit-learn: transforms text to feature vectors that can be used as input to estimator, we are using “genre” in this case to compute the cosine similarity matrix to calculate a numeric quantity that denotes the similarity between two movies using movies titles.

-File: “PCA_Hierarchical_Clustering_Movies”: We tried PCA_Hierarchical_Clustering but the explained variance when 2 components were taken was only (0.075, 0.047).
+PCA Hierarchical Clustering: We tried PCA_Hierarchical_Clustering but the explained variance when 2 components were taken was only (0.075, 0.047).

 We also tried the random forest because the feature importance, but the model did not work very well trying to get the score_prediction.